 Applying for postgraduate courses, whether masters, PhD, or professional courses, especially those required for teacher training, journalism, law and psychology conversion, can be competitive.

-Your personal statement needs to be well written, relevant and give clear reasons for wanting to apply to the course, in addition to what you can bring to it and how you plan to use it in the future.
+Your personal statement needs to be well written, relevant and give clear reasons for wanting to apply, in addition to what you can bring to the course and how you plan to use it in the future.
 Some institutions will tell you exactly what it should cover, others will leave it to you to decide what to include.

-Research your course options thoroughly, websites such findamasters.com, findaphd.com, jobs.ac.uk/phd and ucas.com can help, with sites like lawcareers.net, British Psychological Society (bps.org.uk) and National Council for the Training of Journalists (nctj.com) providing details of programmes.
-Some courses may be available on a part time or distance learning basis as well as full time and in person.
+Research your course options thoroughly, websites such as findamasters.com, findaphd.com, jobs.ac.uk/phd and ucas.com can help, with sites like lawcareers.net, British Psychological Society (bps.org.uk) and National Council for the Training of Journalists (nctj.com) providing details of programmes.
+Some courses may be available on a part-time or distance learning basis as well as full-time and in person.